yjoo1205/yjoo1205/README.md

 # Kwak Yoon Joo
 ### Data Analyst | Automation Specialist

 Welcome to my GitHub profile!
 I'm Yoon Joo, a data analyst with a passion for applying innovative analytics techniques to drive decision-making.
-Join me on my journey of continuous learning and exploration in the realm of data science & programming, as reflected in my diverse project portfolio.
+Join me on my journey of continuous learning and exploration in the realm of data science & programming!

 ## Skills